How to cite this paper

 There are a number of concerns that

 tend to make people reluctant to define customizations.
-Among the most prominent of these
+Among the most prominent

 is that a customization to the JATS might make their